Affiq/ATM-Project/readme.md

 ATM
--getNoteStackTotal() - returns the available funds within the ATM -printNoteStack() - prints the values x quantity of notes in the stack -withdrawValue(int amount) - where the bulk of the calculation takes place.
+- getNoteStackTotal() - returns the available funds within the ATM
+- printNoteStack() - prints the values x quantity of notes in the stack
+- withdrawValue(int amount) - where the bulk of the calculation takes place.
 Checks if it is first able to accommodate the withdrawal, before performing the actual withdrawal.
 Works by